 It is mandatory to carry out all solid human waste with an approved portable toilet system.
-An approved portable toilet system must be reusable, washable, water tight, Sanitizing Container with Advanced Technology (SCAT) Machine® compatible, or RV dump compatible.
+An approved portable toilet system must be reusable, washable, water tight, Sanitizing Container with Advanced Technology (SCAT) Machine\\ compatible, or RV dump compatible.
 Portable toilets with snapon lids (such as ammo cans or plastic buckets) are required to have a rubber gasket in the lid.
-Plastic bag liners are NOT acceptable nor are WAG BAG®, RESTOP 2® or any other type of plastic bag system.
+Plastic bag liners are NOT acceptable nor are WAG BAG\\, RESTOP 2\\ or any other type of plastic bag system.

-SCAT Machine Locations Riggins, Idaho-behind the Chevron Station at 103 S. Main Street Asotin, Washington-Chief Looking Glass Park on 1st Street
+SCAT Machine Locations

+Riggins, Idaho - Hells Canyon National Recreation Area Office at 139 US-95 on the south end of Riggins Asotin, Washington - Chief Looking Glass Park on 1st Street